-- a details of directors' remuneration are disclosed in the company's annual report and accounts;41 - b shareholder approval is obtained for certain termination payments made to directors;42 and - c service contracts lasting longer than two years are approved by shareholders.43
+- a details of directors' remuneration are disclosed in a company's annual report and accounts;40 - b shareholder approval is obtained for certain termination payments made to directors;41 and - c service contracts lasting longer than two years are approved by shareholders.
+42

-UK-registered quoted companies44 are subject to an additional requirement to produce an annual report on their directors' remuneration that is subject to a shareholder vote.
+UK-registered quoted companies43 are subject to an additional requirement to produce an annual report on their directors' remuneration, which is subject to a shareholder vote.
 Since 1 October 2013, the directors' remuneration report has been split into two parts.
 The first part comprises the policy report.
-This sets out the company's current and future policy on executive remuneration, and is subject to a binding vote (i.e., 50 per cent approval is required) at least every three years.
-The second part of the report sets out how the policy has been implemented during the year and is subject to an annual advisory vote.
-If the implementation report is not passed, a vote on the policy report is required at the next AGM.
-The company's
+This sets out the company's current and future policy on

-41 Companies Act 2006, Section 412.
+40 Companies Act 2006, Section 412.

-42 ibid., Section 217.
+41 Ibid., Section 217.

-43 ibid., Section 188.
+42 Ibid., Section 188.

-44 Broadly, those whose equity share capital is included in the FCA's Official List, officially listed in an EEA state or admitted to dealing on the New York Stock Exchange or NASDAQ.
+43 Broadly, those whose equity share capital is included in the FCA's Official List, officially listed in an EEA state or admitted to dealing on the New York Stock Exchange or NASDAQ.
 This does not include companies traded on AIM.